pinkroosterai/AIdocs/tool-calling.md

 ---

-## 3. Handling Tool Calls in Responses
+## 4. Handling Tool Calls in Responses

 ### Extracting Tool Calls
-After sending a chat completion request, check if a tool call is present in the response.
+Check if a tool call is present in the response.

 ```csharp
 var response = await sdk.ChatCompletion.CreateCompletion(request);